 The Jungle Bungalow classroom is for children 2 years old to potty trained.
 Our preschool program builds on the skills they learned in the toddler class.
-We continue to work on social and life skills as well as add in math, reading and writing concepts.
-Children will be learning how to cut and paste, hold a pencil and other small and large motor skills.
-This class is also our primary potty training class.
+We continue to work on social and life skills as well as add in math, reading, and writing concepts.
+Children will be learning how to cut and paste, hold a pencil, and other small and large motor skills.

 We understand that potty training is a huge milestone in your child’s life.
 There’s no magic age at which children are ready to start learning how to use the potty, but some develop the necessary physical and cognitive skills between 18 and 24 months of age.
 If potty training is done too early it can cause anxiety for the parents and the child.
 In order to ensure your child does not become anxious and is successful we work with each family to determine when their child is ready to potty train.
 Some of the guidelines we follow are listed below.